Skip to main content

 1. Click Create.

-PXB creates a backup of selected namespaces/VMs with or without specific labels based on the options you have selected in the filters at the time of backup creation.
+Portworx Backup creates a backup of the selected Namespaces or VMs with or without specific labels based on the filter options you selected at the time of backup creation.